devjgm/papers/cpp_civil_time.md

 The following examples show how to use the proposed Civil Time Library, as well as illustrate interesting semantics of various API points.

 As a shorthand in the examples below, the YMDHMS fields of a civil time type may be shown as a string of the form `YYYY-MM-DD HH:MM:SS`.
-Fields omitted from the string format are assumed to have their minimum value.
-For example:
+Fields omitted from the string format still exist and are assumed to have their minimum value.
+For
+example:

 ```cpp
 civil_day d(2015, 2, 3);